bobjacobsen/csc-exercises/CSC/index.md

 <a href="https://github.com/bobjacobsen/csc-exercises/releases">CSC-2022</a> release tag.

 ## General notes:

-These exercises involve some minimal Java, Python and/or C++ programming.
-We recommend that you arrange yourself in groups so that somebody in each group has at least a little experience with Java, Python and/or C++.

 Note that the instructions for these exercises are written for a Bash-type shell.
 If you use a C-type shell:
 <OL>